erictepper/mines/README.md

 lay flags with CTRL+left-click.

 **Version 0.5:** Game timer added.

+**Version 0.6:** It is now optional to have all bombs revealed upon a loss.
+If all bombs are revealed, it will no longer be possible to reset the game.

 **Potential future features include:**
 * Make the reveal of all bombs upon loss of the game optional, and disable ability to reset the game if bombs have